Drumstix42/drumstix42.github.io/README.md

 - Execute `export.bat` from within the `UeExport` directory.
 - This will produce both the json data files, as well as the image assets.

+### Updating Via script
+You can Update the web app's game assets via running the yarn script: `yarn update-game-assets <path/to/Ue4ExportDir/export>` produced by the `export.bat` file in the step above.

 ### Updating Data files
 Once you have extracted the JSON data files, you will need to copy them over from the game directory folder(s) matching the table mapping shown below.